M12 Lenses for a Raspberry Pi High Quality Video Conferencing Camera

 Illumination is important and an easy way to improve the appearance of your video.
 Light rings are the cheapest and easiest thing for video conferencing.
 Pick one up on Amazon as the cheap ones are <$10.

 This is a cheap, fast, and effective way to optimize the image quality across your face in the video.
 This single point focus method is not what I would recommend in a manufacturing environment.

 If you are selling cameras to others or using them in a commercial project, I'd go with a field weighted approach.
 You can read our How to Focus a Camera post for more details.
 If you have questions about camera module assembly in production, please reach out.

 Step 5: Get the SW/FW running and start conferencing!

-There will be image quality settings which need to be tweaked for every sensor and lens combination.
-In a professional scenario, this is called Image Quality Tuning and can be frequently referred to as 3A (Auto-White Balance, Auto-Exposure, Auto-Focus) Tuning.
+If you've modified the Raspberry Pi HQ (removed the IR cut off filter or have NOIR version) there will be image quality settings which need to be tweaked.
+In a professional scenario, this is called Image Quality Tuning and includes tuning the 3As (Auto-White Balance, Auto-Exposure, Auto-Focus) Tuning.
 For this fixed focus project, it would only be 2A's.

 At this point, I'll hand the project back on over to you.
-If you need another walkthrough with FW/SW guidance, check out this Hackaday Project.
+If you need another walkthrough with FW/SW guidance, check out the ShowMeWebcam (Hackaday) Project.
 Feel free to contact me at (firstname.lastname@example.org) if you have any feedback or questions.